AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 set to whatever the vendor documentation specified for the first port.

-However, in some cases the vendor will leave gaps of unused memory for complicated memory-mapped objects like the ports.
+However, in some cases the vendor will leave gaps of unused memory for complicated memory-mapped objects like these ports.
 They do so for the sake of future expansion of the implementation, e.g., to add new features or capacity.
 The gaps are thus between consecutive hardware devices.